 Condominium developments often provide access to certain amenities that wouldn’t be practical or affordable for an individual house owner.
 Clubhouses, golf courses, swimming pools, tennis courts, fitness facilities and even the actual location – such as a beachfront property – can be much more affordable when shared by a group of owners, rather than by an individual property owner.

 Maintenance is another factor.
 For a condominium, owners will have to pay maintenance fees every month to keep up the maintenance of the property, which includes facilities like gym and swimming pool, as well as any external or internal repairs.

 For a landed property, there is no need for maintenance fees, but the owner will have to make sure all the maintenance are done on their own – their yard, the pipes, and sewage system.

 This aspect can be considered as a luxury when buying a landed property, thus landed properties can get ridiculously expensive if they are within these cities’ prime areas.
 A condominium unit, on the other hand, could be just half or even one-third of the cost of a landed property in prime areas.

 Price, investment, and appreciation

 A landed property is typically more expensive than a condo because of its size and also the land, especially in a desirable neighborhood or area close to prime locations.
 Condos have a very wide price range.
 Lower-range condominiums are often within the budget of first-time buyers and start-up families.
-House with the same price are usually located in less desirable locations.
+Properties of the same price are usually located in less desirable locations.

 Price is a fundamental factor when choosing a property.
-If you’re looking to move into the key cities in the country, here’s a glimpse of what you could expect.
+If you’re looking to move into the key cities in the country, here’s a glimpse of what to expect.

 |Location||Median price of landed houses||Median price of condominium units|